0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 4. Repeat steps 2 and 3 until all $n$ elements have been absorbed.
 5. Return elements ${4, ..., 7}$ of the hasher state as output.

-The processor accomplishes the above by executing the following instructions (for hashing $16$ elements):
+The chiplet accomplishes the above by executing the following instructions (for hashing $16$ elements):

 ```
 [BP, RPR]                   // init state and execute Rescue round (concurrently)